Adored ballet teacher fights in hospital to make it to her 50th Jubilee show

 “The show had to go on.”

-Those are the determined words of a widely-loved ballet teacher who found herself in hospital awaiting a pacemaker, not sure if she would make it to her 50th Jubilee.
+Those were the determined words of a widely loved ballet teacher who found herself in hospital awaiting a pacemaker, not sure if she would make it to her 50th Jubilee.

-She spent the time in her hospital room, which smelt strongly of the massive bouquets which adorned it, writing out every detail of tomorrow’s show at the Sir Howard Morrison Centre, so it could go on.
+She spent the time in her hospital room - which smelt strongly of the massive bouquets that adorned it - writing out every detail of tomorrow’s show at the Sir Howard Morrison Centre so it could go on.

 Spoiler: the show goes on, and she gets to see it.

-She admitted herself to Rotorua Hospital at 11pm where spendt the next six days waiting to be transferred to Waikato Hospital to have a pacemaker put in.
+She admitted herself to Rotorua Hospital at 11pm, where she spent the next six days waiting to be transferred to Waikato Hospital to have a pacemaker put in.

 She said her only symptom was a tightness in her chest, the same feeling as a tight bra, and urged everyone to not ignore this symptom.